wazuh/wazuh-documentation/source/installation-guide/open-distro/distributed-deployment/step-by-step-installation/wazuh-cluster/wazuh_multi_node_cluster.rst

 This document will go through the installation of the Wazuh server components in a Wazuh multi-node cluster.

-.. note:: Alternatively, if you wish to do this installation in a automated way, you can find the instructions :ref:`here <unattended_distributed_wazuh>`.
+.. note:: Alternatively, if you wish to do this installation in an automated way, you can find the instructions :ref:`here <unattended_distributed_wazuh>`.

 Requirements
 ------------